-Two arrested in West Fargo shooting that injured a juvenile
+Two arrested in West Fargo shooting the injured a juvenile

 WEST FARGO, N.D.
 (AP) - Two men are in custody for a shooting in West Fargo that injured a juvenile, police said.

-The two men from Fargo, both 20, have been arrested on a possible charge of attempted murder, KFGO reported.
+The two men, both 20, have been arrested on a possible charge of attempted murder, KFGO reported.
+Police say one man is from Fargo and the other is from Moorhead, Minnesota.

 Police Chief Denis Otterness said the shooting Sunday night at a residence was the result of an altercation that happened earlier that day.